Kempe helps Kings rally past Avs for first win of season

+LOS ANGELES (AP) — The first couple weeks of the Los Angeles Kings’ season has been defined by blown leads.
+On Thursday night, they showed that they are able to come back after falling behind early.

-LOS ANGELES (AP) — Adrian Kempe’s goal with 3:50 remaining was the winner as the Los Angeles Kings rallied from a two-goal deficit to beat the Colorado Avalanche 4-2 Thursday night for their first win of the season.
+Adrian Kempe broke a tie with 3:50 left and Los Angeles Kings overcame a two-goal deficit to beat Colorado Avalanche 4-2 for their first victory of season.

+“I thought we showed quite a bit of character,” said Anze Kopitar, who had two assists.
+“We were a little too hesitant at the start.
+Once we got the forecheck going, we got sustained pressure.”

-Kempe, who was moved to the top line, took a centering pass from Anze Kopitar and beat Hunter Miska in front for his second goal of the season.
-The Kings added another when Blake Lizotte scored his second of the season into an empty-net with 42 seconds remaining.
+Kempe, who was moved to the top line, took a centering pass from Kopitar and beat Hunter Miska in front for his second goal of the season.

-Drew Doughty and Gabriel Vilardi also scored for Los Angeles (1-1-2) and Kopitar had two assists.
-Jonathan Quick stopped 24 shots.
+Blake Lizotte tacked on an empty-net goal, while Drew Doughty and Gabriel Vilardi also scored for Los Angeles (1-1-2).
+Jonathan Quick stopped 24 shots on his 35th birthday.

+After three one-goal losses to start the season, including two in which the Kings were up by two going into the third period, coach Todd McLellan was pleased that his team was able to pull one out.

+“It wasn’t a Picasso, but we don’t need the perfection right now,” he said.
+“It was a happy night at the end but it was a stressful night throughout.”

 Mikko Rantanen and Nathan MacKinnon each had a goal and an assist for Colorado (2-2-0).
-Miska made 23 saves in his first NHL start
+Miska made 23 saves in his first NHL start.

 Miska’s only other NHL appearance came on Nov.
 13, 2018, for Arizona, when he played the final 18:16 at Detroit and allowed one goal on nine shots.